 Among the relatively small sliver of indigenous people, 17.5 percent do not speak Portuguese.

 Still, Portuguese remains Brazil’s official language, and the language in which its government communications, media and public education are conducted.
 Thanks to the effect of mass media, whatever regional inflections may have existed are rapidly diminishing (and further cementing the uniformity of the language).
+Regardless, in the list of most spoken languages in Brazil, Portuguese takes the cake by far.

 What About The Spanish Speakers?